dariooddenino/hooray/README.md

 ## TODO
-I have to try doing one pixel at a time and see if it works?
-Scrap the shaders functions and start from "scratch"?

-- [ ] Have a basic sphere render
+- [x] Have a basic sphere render
   - Implement HitRecord without materials
   - Implement basic hitSphere returning a single color
   - Make sure everything works fine
+- [ ] Fix the coordinates system
+  The numbers act randomly.
+My moveLeft acts as a turn left I could try replacing with the camera code from pbr-basic
+- [ ] Solve the issue of the black pulses on update
 - [ ] Get diffuse sphere working
 - [ ] Implement basic camera movements
 - [ ] implement frame_reset and stratify